Ajazdin Nuhi

-Ajazdin Nuhi (Serbian Cyrillic: Ајаздин Нухи; born 10 October 1979) is a Serbian former professional footballer of Gorani descent who played as a midfielder.
+Ajazdin Nuhi (Serbian Cyrillic: Ајаздин Нухи; 10 October 1979 – 10 September 2026) was a Serbian professional footballer who played as a midfielder.

 Club career

-Nuhi started his senior career at Čukarički in 1997.
+Nuhi started his senior career at Čukarički in 1997 where he went onto make over 50 appearances, and was remembered for a combative and relentless playing style and tactical awareness.

 He was transferred to Partizan in the summer of 2001, winning the national championship title in his first season at the club.
-Later on, Nuhi also played on loan for Legia Warsaw (2003) and Sartid Smederevo (2004).
+Nuhi played 29 games for them including European games, most notably against Sporting Lisbon.

+He joined Legia Warsaw on loan in 2003 then coached by fellow Serbian Dragomir Okuka.
+A technically well trained player, Legia had high expectations howver in the end he only made 10 appearances and left shortly after.
+Nuhi was subsequently loaned out to Sartid Smederevo for the remainder of the 2004 season.